 Story: Law of the sea

-The 1982 United Nations Convention on the Law of the Sea has been cited as one of the UN’s greatest achievements.
+The 1982 United Nations Convention on the Law of the Sea has been called one of the UN’s greatest achievements.
 It provided international checks and balances on the use of the oceans.
-For coastal nations such as New Zealand the benefits were huge – securing control of fisheries and other resources in exclusive economic zones.
+For coastal nations such as New Zealand, the benefits were huge – control of fisheries and other resources inside exclusive economic zones.

 Main image: Mare liberum (1609) by Hugo Grotius

-Several hundred years ago, countries such as England, Holland, Portugal and Spain sent ships out to explore or to trade, and built up powerful navies.
+Several hundred years ago, countries such as England, the Netherlands, Portugal and Spain sent ships around the globe to explore or to trade, and built up powerful navies.
 There were no rules about who owned different parts of the ocean, and many battles were fought at sea, to win control.

 The freedom of the seas

 In the 1600s people began to believe that no nation should own a piece of the sea.
-All countries should be able to sail freely to other lands and take resources, such as fish or whales.
+All countries should be able to sail freely to other lands, and take marine resources such as fish and whales.
 This idea was known as ‘the freedom of the seas’.
 It became the rule around the world, and lasted for centuries.
 Any country could use any part of the ocean for travel, for fishing, or for trading.

 New Zealand: an isolated country

 For many years New Zealand favoured the freedom of the seas.
-Because ships had to cross thousands of miles of dangerous seas to reach New Zealand, it was important that no rules could stop ships carrying goods and passengers to and fro.
+Because ships had to cross thousands of miles of dangerous ocean to reach New Zealand, it was important that no rules stop ships carrying goods and passengers in open waters.

 Changing attitudes